-Qualified Student with a Disability
+Student Disability Services

 Student Disability Complaint Procedure

-Eastern Virginia Medical School is committed to resolving complaints of discrimination or barriers to persons with a documented disability at the earliest and most informal level.
 Discrimination can include, but is not limited to, failure to accommodate the student’s disability effectively, exclusion from an EVMS program or activity, and/or disability-related harassment.